luisfers5/IFN584_Assignment2/README.md

 The goal was to apply object-oriented design principles and patterns to maximize reuse and flexibility, and then demonstrate our framework by plugging in three different games.

+## Submission Deliverables

+1. **Design Report (PDF)**
+   - **Format & Length:** Up to 12 A4 pages, 2 cm margins, single-spaced, 12 pt Times New Roman or 11 pt Arial.
+   - **Content:**
+     1. **Executive Summary** (≤ 2 pages)
+        - Team member list (full name, student ID, email)
+        - Contribution statement for each member
+        - Declaration of which requirements have/ haven’t been implemented
+     2. **Design Documents** (≤ 5 pages)
+        - Overall class diagram with classes, attributes, methods, and relationships
+        - Two object diagrams showing key runtime snapshots
+        - Two sequence diagrams for representative scenarios (e.g., move, save/load, undo/redo)
+     3. **Design Patterns & Principles** (≤ 3 pages)
+        - Identification and justification of each pattern/principle used, referenced to your diagrams
+     4. **Implementation Details** (≤ 2 pages)
+        - Build and run instructions (`dotnet clean` / `dotnet run`)
+        - External libraries/frameworks used (with class/interface names)

+2. **Peer Review Submission**
+   - Complete anonymous peer reviews for your three teammates in Canvas after group submission.
+   - Your individual contribution score (10 %) is based on these reviews.

 ## Supported Games
 - **Numerical Tic-Tac-Toe** (from Assignment 1)
 - **Notakto** (Neutral Tic-Tac-Toe on three 3×3 boards; last‐move loser)